jaytroy/aoop/stocks/2_questions.md

 In the assignment, you had to create a `MessageHandler` interface.
 Please answer the following two questions:

 1. Describe the benefits of using this `MessageHandler` interface. (~50-100 words)

+Using the MessageHandler interface allows us to define different behaviours for different types of message handlers across multiple modules through some handleMessage() method.
+This allows us to decouple modules from one another, as well as providing a way to abstract and generalize our code.
 2. Instead of creating an implementation of `MessageHandler` that invokes a command handler, we could also pass the command handler to the client/server directly without the middle man of the `MessageHandler` implementation.
 What are the implications of this? (~50-100 words)

+This would end up in us coupling the modules, which we do not want.
+For example, Networking should stay independent of any other modules to ensure potential future re-usability.
+In order to pass the command handler directly into the client/server, we'd need to add a dependency on the command module into networking.
+By implementing a CommandHandler via a MessageHandler, we can bypass this dependency by passing the MessageHandler, defined in Networking, as a parameter to either client or server.

 ___